rednafi/rednafi.com/content/python/contextmanager.md

 HTTP requests.
 Python's `requests` library has a `Session` object that will let you easily achieve this.
 So, if you’re making several requests to the same host, the underlying TCP connection will be reused, which can result in a significant performance increase.
-The following example is taken directly from [requests]' official docs.
+The following example is taken directly from the official docs of the requests[^1] library.
 Let's persist some cookies across requests.

 ```python
 with requests.Session() as session: